 Dealing with Conflict

-Another typical problem that can cause INFJ depression is the conflict between what INFJs think and the external harmony with others.
+Another typical problem that can cause depression is the conflict between what an INFJ thinks and the external harmony with others.
 For example, at school, they might consider false or stupid what the teacher or a friend says.
 But they still want to maintain a harmonic situation/connection.